YaraMohsen/Python_Project_ITI_in41/README.md

 ## Wireless communication Track intake41 - Ismaillia

 The project is a script using Python to generate an Inital files and GUI from configration files for an Embedded Systems projects.
-We will use the " DIO - Timer - UART - SPI " configration files.
+We will use the "DIO -Timer -UART -SPIT -I2C" configration files.
 Then integrate all the output files in one file using GIT.

 HOW TO RUN: